fliot/scrapy-ninja-proxies/README.rst

 Being scrapy.ninja subscribers, your active/working proxies list is automatically updated each 15 minutes.

-Requests with "proxy" set in their meta are not handled by scrapy-rotating-proxies.
+Requests with "proxy" set in their meta are not handled by scrapy-ninja-proxies.
 To disable proxying for a request set ``request.meta['proxy'] = None``; to set proxy explicitly use ``request.meta['proxy'] = "<my-proxy-address>"``.